rss logo

 root@host:~# umask 077

-• Create private key:
+• Generate the private key:

 root@host:~# wg genkey > wg-private.key